tunalagoona/postgres-playground/multi-lock.md

       <td></td>
       <td>
         <pre>
-psql> UPDATE children SET age=14 WHERE name='Ann';
+psql> UPDATE children
+      SET age=14 WHERE name='Ann';
 <br>
 ERROR:  deadlock detected
-DETAIL:  Process 42439 waits for ShareLock on transaction 17685; blocked by process 84586.
+DETAIL:  Process 42439 waits for ShareLock
+on transaction 17685; blocked by process 84586.
-Process 84586 waits for ShareLock on transaction 17686; blocked by process 42439.
+Process 84586 waits for ShareLock
+on transaction 17686; blocked by process 42439.
         </pre>
-        <i>The second transaction attempts to update
+        <i>The second transaction attempts<br />
-          the 'Ann' row.
-Postgres detects deadlock and aborts the query,
+          to update the 'Ann' row.
+Postgres detects deadlock<br />
-          allowing the first transaction to succeed.</i>
+          and aborts the query, allowing the first transaction<br />
+          to succeed.</i>
       </td>
     </tr>
      <tr>